CharlotteLaw/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe
-A full stack Tic Tac Toe game for 2 players that runs on your local host server.
+A full stack Tic Tac Toe game for 2 players that runs on locally.
 Register, login, and play against eachother on two different devices!

 ## How it works